osqp/osqp/docs/index.rst

         It can be easily warm-started and the matrix factorization can be cached to solve parametrized problems extremely efficiently.

     Interfaces
-        It can be interfaced to C, C++, Fortran (soon!), Python, Julia and Matlab.
+        It provides interfaces to C, C++, Fortran, Julia, Matlab, Python, R, Ruby, and Rust.